opsis-org/wifi-manager/README.md

 Currently updating the default UI is a manual step involving editing the `index.html` in /interface and building a new set of variables for `Data.cpp`.
 It would be nice if this was done automatically in the build process somehow, but it is not something I have spend any time on.

 It would be a great improvement going forward as it would lower the risk of doing it wrong or forgetting copying either the compressed or uncompressed data getting weird results depending on the browser used.

-## Known issues
-When trying to connect to a wifi that is not available, it is not scanning available correctly.
-The list is empty.
-Steps to reproduce:
- - Get wifi manager running on a clean esp and goto the management page
- - Confirm you have a list of available networks
- - Input invalid wifi credentials and save
- - ESP will restart and fail connecting and start wifi manager again
- - Goto management page again and confirm the list of available networks is now empty

-If saving credentials fails, you are not informed and spinner stays forever.
-Steps to reproduce:
- - Access wifi managers page
- - Turn off ESP
- - Click save and restart
- - Spinner spins forever